 The Chief Executive has written to all Officers and Chief Officers of the Force and the Police and Crime Commissioner to collect this information.
-Responses were received from all recipients of the letter and related party transactions are disclosed for the 2018/19 year in respect of Legal services and the Police and Crime Commissioner.
+Responses were received from all recipients of the letter and the following related party transactions are disclosed for the 2019/20 year in respect of the Police and Crime Commissioner and Group.

-Legal services are provided to the Surrey Police Group of circa £0.8m (2017/18: £1.2m) by Weightmans LLP Solicitor in the normal course of business during the year, Ms Hannah Walsh (Solicitor to the Surrey Police from 1 April 2017) is employed by Weightmans LLP.
+Legal services are provided to the Surrey Police Group of circa £1.3m (2018/19: £1.0m) by Weightmans LLP Solicitor in the normal course of business during the year, Ms Hannah Walsh (Solicitor to the Surrey Police from 1 April 2017) is employed by Weightmans LLP.